MicrosoftDocs/well-architected/well-architected/devops/automation-infrastructure.md

 **Secret management.** Most solutions require secrets to be maintained and managed.
 These include connection strings, API keys, client secrets, and certificates.
 Following an IaC approach means that you need to adopt best practices for managing secrets.
 For example, Azure Key Vault is used to store secrets securely.
 It integrates with many IaC tools and configurations to ensure that the person conducting the deployment doesn't need access to production secrets.
 This in turn helps you adhere to the security principle of [least privilege](https://us-cert.cisa.gov/bsi/articles/knowledge/principles/least-privilege).

 **Access control.** A fully automated IaC deployment pipeline means that an automated process should perform all changes to your infrastructure resources.
 [This approach has many security benefits](/azure/architecture/security/security-principles#embrace-automation).
-By automating your deployments, you can be confident that changes deployed to your environment have followed the correct procedure, and you can even consider expanding the number of people who can initiate a deployment since the deployment itself is done in a fully automated way.
+By automating your deployments, you can be confident that changes deployed to your environment have followed the correct procedure.
+You can even consider expanding the number of people who can initiate a deployment since the deployment itself is done in a fully automated way.
 Ideally, you would remove the ability for humans to manually modify your cloud resources and instead rely completely on automated processes.
-In case of emergencies, you may allow for this to be overridden, by using a ['break glass' account](/azure/active-directory/roles/security-emergency-access) or [Privileged Identity Management](/azure/active-directory/privileged-identity-management/).
+In emergencies, you may allow for this to be overridden, by using a ['break glass' account](/azure/active-directory/roles/security-emergency-access) or [Privileged Identity Management](/azure/active-directory/privileged-identity-management/).

 **Avoid configuration drift.** When using IaC, you can redeploy all of your environment templates on every release of your solution.
 IaC tooling is generally built to be idempotent, which means that it can run several times and will produce the same result each time.

 Running infrastructure as code operations frequently has several benefits.

-* Avoids deployment staleness which prevents unforseen issues during a redeployment. (for example as part of a disaster recovery plan)
+* Avoids deployment staleness, which prevents unforeseen issues during a redeployment. (for example as part of a disaster recovery plan)
 * Reduces complexity overall as there is one process that is rehearsed often.
 * Helps to avoid configuration drift.
 Accidental changes outside of the regular pipeline are corrected quickly and the source of truth for your environment's configuration remains in code.

 ### Manage multiple environments
 Many organizations maintain multiple environments, for example, test, staging, and production.
 In some cases, multiple production environments are maintained for multi-tenanted solutions or geographically distributed applications.
 Ensuring consistency across these can be difficult; using infrastructure as code solutions can help.

 **Manage non-production environments.** A common pain point for organizations is when non-production environments are dissimilar to production environments.
-Often, when building production and non-production environments by hand, the configuration of each will not match.
-This mismatch slows down the testing of changes and reduces confidence that changes will not harm a production system.
+Often, when building production and non-production environments by hand, the configuration of each won't match.
+This mismatch slows down the testing of changes and reduces confidence that changes won't harm a production system.
 When following an IaC approach, this problem is minimized.
 Using IaC automation, the same infrastructure configuration files can be used for all environments, producing almost identical environments.
 When needed, differentiation can be achieved using input parameters for each environment.

 **Dynamically provision environments.** Once you have your IaC configurations defined, you can use them to provision new environments more efficiently.
 This agility can be enormously helpful when you're testing your solution.
 For example, you could quickly provision a duplicate of your production environment that can then be used for security penetration tests, load testing or help a developer track down a bug.

-**Scale production environments.** IaC configurations can be used to deploy additional instances of your solution, ensuring consistency between all environments.
-This can be useful if you are following certain deployment patterns (e.g. [Deployment Stamps pattern](/azure/architecture/patterns/deployment-stamp)) or if you need to extend your services to a new geographic region.
+**Scale production environments.** IaC configurations can be used to deploy more instances of your solution, ensuring consistency between all environments.
+This can be useful if you are following certain deployment patterns or if you need to extend your services to a new geographic region.
+An example is the [Deployment Stamps pattern](/azure/architecture/patterns/deployment-stamp).

 **Disaster recovery.** In some situations, where recovery time may not be time-sensitive, IaC configurations can be used as part of a disaster recovery plan.
 For example, if infrastructure needs to be recreated in a second region, your IaC configurations can be used to do so.
 You need to consider deployment time and restoring the state of your infrastructure as well as the infrastructure itself.

-When planning for disaster and recovery, ensure that your disaster recovery plans are fully tested and that they meet your [Recovery Time Objective](/azure/architecture/resiliency/business-metrics#recovery-metrics).
+When you plan for disaster and recovery, ensure that your disaster recovery plans are fully tested and that they meet your [Recovery Time Objective](/azure/architecture/resiliency/business-metrics#recovery-metrics).

 ### Better understand your cloud resources